Songs in the Key of Life: Legacy and influence

 Over time, Songs in the Key of Life became a standard, and it is considered Wonder's signature album, even by Wonder himself: "Of all the albums," he told Q magazine for their April 1995 issue, "Songs in the Key of Life I'm most happy about.
 Just the time, being alive then.
 To be a father and then… letting go and letting God give me the energy and strength I needed."
 It has been cited as one of the greatest albums in popular music history.
 For example, in 2001, the TV network VH1 named it the seventh greatest album of all time; in 2003, it was ranked number 56 on Rolling Stone Magazine's list of the 500 greatest albums of all time (it was number 57 on the 2012 version of the list, and number 4 on the 2020 edition); it was included in the book 1001 Albums You Must Hear Before You Die; and in April 2008, it was voted the "Top Album of All Time" by the Yahoo!
 Music Playlist Blog, using a formula that combined four parameters – "Album Staying Power Value + Sales Value + Critical Rating Value + Grammy Award Value".

 Many musicians have remarked on the quality of the album and its influence on their own work.
 Elton John said, in his notes about Wonder for Rolling Stones 2003 list of "The Immortals – The Greatest Artists of All Time" (in which Wonder was ranked number 15): "Let me put it this way: wherever I go in the world, I always take a copy of Songs in the Key of Life.
 For me, it's the best album ever made, and I'm always left in awe after I listen to it."

 In an interview with Ebony magazine, Michael Jackson called Songs in the Key of Life his favorite Stevie Wonder album.
-Kanye West, in a 2005 interview with Clash, remarked: "I'm not trying to compete with what's out there now.
-I'm really trying to compete with Innervisions and Songs in the Key of Life.
-It sounds musically blasphemous to say something like that, but why not set that as your bar?"
 George Michael cited the album as his favorite of all time.
 He released a live recording of "Love's in Need of Love Today" as a B-side to "Father Figure" in 1987 and performed the song on his Faith tour the next year, performed "Village Ghetto Land" at the Nelson Mandela 70th Birthday Tribute in 1988, covered "Pastime Paradise" and "Knocks Me Off My Feet" on his 1991 Cover to Cover tour, and (with Mary J. Blige) had a hit single in 1999 with a cover of "As".